ptrfrncsmrph/til/entries/time impact of kids.md

   the toil of childcare that I spend all of this time on podcasts or mindless games (and bad habits like reading Reddit/News) and don't have contiguous time to spend on creative projects.
-- **Childcare** is the time I spend with my kids, almost always with my wife as well.
-We're privileged to have our older son in 9-5 preschool and an amazing nanny through the day for our baby.
-Despite this help, time spend on the morning routine, dinner, bedtime routine, and weekends sure adds up.

 I absolutely love my kids, and to be clear I'm thrilled to have the time to spend with them, especially when they're young.
 However the impact on how I